-Another distinctive of the School of Religion and Philosophy is the requirement that all Religion & Philosophy majors participate in a credit/non-credit Christian Service Program during their first two years at OKWU.
+Another distinctive of the School of Ministry and Christian Thought is the requirement that all School of Ministry and Christian Thought majors participate in a credit/non-credit Christian Service Program during their first two years at OKWU.
 This requirement is based on the conviction that actual Christian service is essential for all students in ministerial training because of the need to integrate Biblical principles with practical ministry.
 Theological reflection on the church and the ministry must be melded with practical "hands-on" experience in order to provide the best training possible for ministerial students.
 The Christian Service Program is intended to clarify the mission of the church, define Biblical roles and purposes in church leadership, and develop a model of spiritual formation for ministerial students.
 The Christian Service Program may be applied as partial fulfillment of the supervised ministerial internship (see below).